kasongoyo/jabali/README.md

 mongoose.model('User', UserSchema)

 ```
-Options are declared per each module plugin.
+Jabali options are declared per each module plugin.

-### Options
+## Options
-In default usage, options per each module are contained in the options object
-key corresponding to module name and in custom usage each module options can
-be passed during pluging of the specific module.
+Jabali plugin options should be declared per module either in default or custom usage.
+In default usage, options per each module are contained in the options object as value to the keys corresponding to module name and in custom usage each module options can be passed during pluging of the specific module.

 ### Authenticable
 #### Options